Eli August and The Abandoned Buildings

 Vintage weapons Enthusiasts take heed!
 Special guest "Capt.
 Andreas Schutzen, Ordinance Expert", will be coming out to our Market with a showcase of authentic Victorian era swords and guns.
 Stop by Captain Andreas’ table, to witness his display of "Infernal devices a century of innovation by the master mechanics", see demos, and hear tales of these vintage armaments.
 The display will be divided historically into three eras of Steampunk: Regency (18001825), Master Mechanics (18301875) and Brave New World (18751900)

 Spiff up your best Steampunk Finery and congregate to show off compete for bragging rights!
-Time To be announced
+1PM at the Pavilion.

 Steam Into History Train Ride

 Mark Twain on the Glen Rock Railroad Experience on York 17

 11:30AM : $14/Child 3-12 years, $24/Adult

 1:00PM and 2:30PM $15/Child 3-12 years, $26/Adult.
 Digital ticket purchase surcharges may apply.

 While we were unable to coordinate a similar train ride to the prior years due to a variety of factors, Steam Into History gladly invites all interested Steampunks to join them at 11:30, 1PM or 2:30 for a train ride featuring a delightful and talented Mark Twain reenactor.
 Running from New Freedom to Glen Rock, this is a roughly one hour ride.